riteshkawadkar/home-loan-optimizer/LAUNCH_READY.md

 ---

-## 🎉 You're Ready!
+## 🎉 You're Ready to Launch!

-All core features are implemented.
-Just complete the 3 action items above and you're ready to launch!
+All core features are implemented and configured!

-**Files to Update:**
-1. `index.html` - Add your GA4 ID
-2. `src/App.tsx` - Add your feedback form URL
+**✅ Completed:**
+- ✅ Google Analytics configured (G-1ZKX4X2WM4)
+- ✅ Feedback form linked and working
+- ✅ Share buttons with analytics tracking
+- ✅ FAQ section with 8 questions
+- ✅ Comprehensive README
+- ✅ SEO and social media tags

+**Optional (for better presentation):**
-3. `screenshots/` - Add actual screenshots
+- 📸 Add screenshots to `screenshots/` folder

-Then commit, push, and share with the world! 🚀
+**You can launch NOW!** Share with the world! 🚀